How It Works

 - Tell your doctors about all other medicines and vitamins that you take.

-- Before any surgery or medical or dental procedure, talk to your doctor about whether you need to stop taking dabigatran for a short time beforehand.
+- Before any surgery or medical or dental procedure, talk with your doctor about whether you need to stop taking your anticoagulant for a short time beforehand.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.